 Neale Waddy works for the NSW Department of Education.
 Neale has held leadership positions in a range of schools.
 His current work, leading a team of staff with specialist knowledge in disability is focused on strengthening teaching practice and supports for those working in schools to improve the learning outcomes for students with disability.

 June Wall is the Library Coordinator, NSW Department of Education, and an Adjunct Lecturer, School of Information Studies, Charles Sturt University.
-She was previously an independent Consultant, eLearning and Libraries and a Teacher Quality Consultant for the Association of Independent Schools, NSW.
 She has been a teacher at primary and secondary levels, a lecturer, a professional development and education consultant, Head of Department, special librarian, teacher librarian and computer coordinator in the government and non-government sectors for over 35 years.

 Narelle Walton is a classroom teacher at Harbord Public School specialising in supporting students with individual education plans in flexible learning spaces.